dlcs/book/API_Reference/key.md

 ### secret

-API Secret (available at creation time only)
+API Secret (available at creation time only, or via empty POST by admin)

 | domain    | range      | readonly | writeonly |